 So, how long does a roof last?
+How long until you need a roof replacement?
 There are a lot of factors that determine the longevity of which the roof of any building will last.
 However, on average, roofs can last between 25-50 years to answer the question of how long a roof lasts.

 Depending on the roofing material and regular roofing maintenance practices, the figure can deviate to either side.

 How Different Roofing Materials Affect Its Life Expectancy

 As earlier mentioned, different roofing materials offer different degrees of durability that affect a roof life expectancy.
 Cost is usually a good indicator of durability, but this does not hold for all types of roofs.
 From roofing tiles to shingles, to metal roofs, and for the artistic few thatched roofs, the possibilities are endless regarding what you can do with your roof.

 Roof shingles have been around for quite some time.
 Shingles as roofing materials have proven a versatile and indispensable companion for homeowners.
 Depending on what type of shingles you have or intend to purchase, they confer varying levels of durability to the entire roof.

 Naturally, it is always advisable to go for premium shingles.
 However, they are more likely to burn a deeper hole in your pocket.